big-forking-team/big-forking-bot/README.md

 prefix command
 toggleable anti swear
 # Global Ban List
-if you are banned from 3 or more servers you will be immediately banned from all servers running the bot this can be enabled or disabled in the server config
+if you are banned from 3 or more servers you will be immediately banned from all servers running the bot, this can be enabled or disabled in the server config